 The descendants of the first inhabitants of the Cordova area, the Eyak and Chugach, keep their legacy alive through traditional arts and crafts.
-The ingenuity of the Copper ore era of the early 1900's , which brought in the railroad, can still be felt as you drive across the Million Dollar Bridge past the Child's Glacier.
+The ingenuity of the Copper ore era of the early 1900's , which brought in the railroad, can still be felt as you drive along the Copper River Highway as it is built along the original rail bed.
 Dating back to the 1800's, commercial fishing has been the mainstay of the Cordova economy.
 Today, visitors can watch as modern day fishers gear up for their seasonal salmon fishery.
 Cordova is truly a natural treasure with a rich collection of all the best Alaska has to offer.
 Come visit us.
 You will go away with many lifelong memories.

 A cannery town 3 miles north of Cordova originally built in the 1880's, Orca has recently been rebuilt into Alaska's finest adventure destination.
 While retaining its historical flavor, Orca has full amenities to offer the most discerning guest.
 Each of the forty rooms have private baths and great ocean views overlooking Orca Inlet.
 Access to wireless internet service and coin operated laundry facilities help to make your stay as comfortable as possible here at the Lodge, and our dedicated staff will do whatever we can to further enhance your experience with us.
 Our chef and crew cook up delectable delights in the cannery cookhouse next door, while great guides offer unique and safe excursions into the wilds of Alaska.

 Look up in the trees behind the facility to watch nesting bald eagles, wander the beach to see resident sea otters play, or simply sit on the porch and enjoy the beautiful view.